Completing a Process Hazard Analysis

 - Follow up on the changes made and re-study those changes if needed

 Assembling a Team

-Performing a HAZOP study will require a team of people to accomplish it properly.
-The ideal team size depends on the process or procedure being evaluated, but should be kept as small as possible without sacrificing necessary talent or knowledge.
+Operability of this method requires a team of experts in areas such as operations, maintenance, instrumentation, engineering, process design, etc. The ideal team size entirely depends on the process or procedure being evaluated but should be kept as small as possible without sacrificing necessary talent or knowledge.
 The most common roles for this team are:

 - Study Leader - This person leads the study and should have experience with HAZOP studies already.

 - Recorder / Scribe - This person documents everything about the study including causes, consequences, actions, deviations, and more.